 Important disclaimer: Always consult with your physician before starting on a new supplement.
 Even though most supplements are safe, they still can interfere with your other meds or provoke an allergic reaction.
 Also, remember, that clinical research cited in this review was performed on otherwise healthy, not pregnant adults.
 Supplements by definition are not intended to prevent or treat any diseases, however, they can boost your existing prevention or treatment strategy.

 In this review, I divide bladder health supplements for chronic UTI into four main categories:

 - Bladder health supplements that promote healing of bladder lining

-- Bladder health supplements that help to decrease amount of harmful bacteria in your urinary tract
+- Bladder health supplements that help to decrease the number of harmful bacteria in your urinary tract

-- Supplements that help to increase amount of beneficial bacteria
+- Supplements that help to increase the number of beneficial bacteria

 Bladder health supplements that promote healing of bladder lining: mucopolysaccharides

 Healthy bladder urothelium (first layer of bladder lining) has a high density of glycosaminoglycans, which are present in the form of proteoglycans, and form the so-called ‘GAG layer’.
 GAG layer serves as a barrier layer on the inner surface of the bladder.